API¶

 group : data group index of trigger

-- save(dst: StrPathType, overwrite: bool = False, compression: CompressionType = 0, progress=None, add_history_block: bool = True) Path | None [source]
+- save(dst: str | PathLike[str], overwrite: bool = False, compression: Literal[0, 1, 2, 3, 4, 5] | v4c.CompressionAlgorithm = 0, progress: Any | None = None, add_history_block: bool = True) Path[source]

-- dststr | pathlib.Path
+- dststr | path-like

-overwrite flag, default False
+- overwritebool, default False

-does nothing for mdf version3; introduced here to share the same API as mdf version 4 files
+Does nothing for MDF version 3; introduced here to share the same API as MDF version 4 files.

 - Returns: